-We now give an example for each description type.
-These examples will use the ontologies we have just defined.
+We now give define the e-commerce constructs.
+The examples will use the ontologies we have just defined.

 4.3.1 Advertisement

 An advertisement is expressed as a DAML+OIL class defined as the boolean combination of a set of restrictions over abstract properties and datatype properties.
 In Description Logics terms, advertisements are expressed as T-Boxes.